Inna-html/makeup_products/README.md

 ### ***Description***

-A selection of makeup-products of different brands, you can also view the details of the products by clicking on any
+A selection of makeup-products of different brands

 ### Look to project: